-The knee joint has two C-shaped menisci—tough cartilage which cushions the space between the thigh bone and shin bone.
-The meniscus is important to the knee because they act as shock absorbers, lubricate the knee joint and help balance weight evenly across the knee.
+The meniscus is cartilage that cushions the space between the thigh bone and the shin.
+The meniscus is important because it acts as a shock absorber, lubricates the knee joint and helps balance weight evenly across the knee.

 There are two main causes of meniscus tears:

-Degenerative processes—occurs as people age and the cartilage in the knee gets brittle
+Degenerative process – This occurs naturally as people age and the cartilage in the knee becomes brittle.

-If the Kennedy Center surgeons determine you have a torn meniscus, they may recommend arthroscopic surgery to resect or repair the tear.
-In a resection, the surgeon will remove the torn tissue and save the healthy meniscus.
+If the Kennedy Center specialists determine that you have a torn meniscus, they typically recommend arthroscopic surgery to resector repairthe torn cartilage.
+During a resection, the surgeon will remove the torn tissue and save the healthy meniscus.
 During a meniscus repair, the surgeon will sew the torn tissue together to allow it to heal.

 It’s important to have your knee evaluated by a specialist because without surgery, the meniscus will continue to tear and damage the surrounding healthy knee.